vsky0/GeminiChat/README.md

-# Gemini Clone: A Django Web App
+# Gemini Chat: A Django Web App

 This project builds a web application similar to the interface you use to interact with large language models (LLMs) like me, Gemini.
 It utilizes Django, the Gemini API, HTML, and CSS.